-There is a paucity of head to head randomized trials that compared single and double balloon catheters in terms of labor length and mode of delivery.
-While induction of labor is a common and usually a necessary intervention, the associated risks including labor length, maternal and neonatal effects (9-11) and the related costs (12,13) make the selection of the best method a crucial issue.
-Except for the lower costs of the single balloon catheter (14,15), the results of the existed data that compared between the two catheters in terms of time from insertion to delivery, maternal complications, and cesarean delivery rate are mixed (14-18).
+There is a paucity of head-to-head randomized trials that compared single- and double-balloon catheters in terms of labor length and mode of delivery.
+Although labor induction is a common and usually necessary intervention, the associated risks including labor length and maternal and neonatal effects (9-11) and related costs (12,13) make selecting the best method crucial.
+There are lower costs associated with the use of a single-balloon catheter (14,15), but the results of the available data comparing the two catheters in terms of time from insertion to delivery, maternal complications, and cesarean delivery rate are mixed (14-18).

-According to a systematic search of the literature, we did not find any published met-analysis that compared head to head between the two types of catheters.
-Therefore, the objective of this meta-analysis of randomized controlled trials (RCTs) was to examine the efficacy of the single compared to the double balloon catheters in women undergoing induction of labor.
-Our hypothesis was that women who undergo an induction of labor with either of the catheter types will have a similar labor length and delivery mode.
+A systematic search of the literature did not reveal any published meta-analyses that compared the two types of catheter head-to-head.
+Therefore, the objective of this meta-analysis of randomized controlled trials (RCTs) was to compare the efficacy of single- and double-balloon catheters in women undergoing labor induction.
+Our hypothesis was that women who undergo labor induction with either of the catheter types will have a similar labor length and delivery mode.

-SOURCES
+METHODS

-We prospectively developed a protocol with clearly defined objectives, criteria for selection, statistical methods, and approach to analyzing and assessing study quality.
-We registered the review with the PROSPERO International Prospective Register of Systematic Reviews (Registration No. CRD42016047605).
-Together with a clinical librarian, we attempted to identify all relevant RCTs that directly compared the use of a single balloon catheter with double balloon catheter for cervical ripening and induction of labor.
-We searched electronic databases: MEDLINE, PubMed and Ovid, ClinicalTrials.gov and the Cochrane Library from inception through June 2016.
-MeSH headings used included combinations of the terms: [“randomized,” OR “randomised,” OR “randomize,”] AND [“single balloon catheter,” OR “Foley catheter,” OR “double balloon catheter,” OR “Cook catheter,” OR “Atad catheter,” OR “Induction,” OR “induce,” OR “ripening,” OR “ripen,”] in the title or abstract.
+A protocol with clearly defined objectives, criteria for selection, statistical methods, and approach to analyzing and assessing study quality was developed prospectively.
+The review was registered with the PROSPERO International Prospective Register of Systematic Reviews (Registration No. CRD42016047605).
+Together with a clinical librarian, an attempt was made to identify all relevant RCTs that directly compared the use of a single- and double-balloon catheter for cervical ripening and labor induction.
+The following electronic databases were searched from inception through June 2016: MEDLINE, PubMed, Ovid, ClinicalTrials.gov, and the Cochrane Library.
+The MeSH headings used included combinations of the terms [“randomized” OR “randomised” OR “randomize”] AND [“single-balloon catheter” OR “Foley catheter” OR “double-balloon catheter,” OR “Cook catheter,” OR “Atad catheter,” OR “Induction,” OR “induce,” OR “ripening,” OR “ripen,”] in the title or abstract.
 All reference lists from eligible reports and relevant articles were manually searched for additional eligible studies.
-Additionally, we manually searched textbook chapters to locate additional studies and reviewed abstracts from main international meetings.
-We did not limit our search to publications published in English only.
+Additionally, textbook chapters were searched manually to locate additional studies and abstracts from major international meetings were reviewed.
+The search was not limited to publications in English only.

-STUDY SELECTION
+Study Selection

-Precise and prospectively defined inclusion criteria were used to determine which studies would be included in the meta-analysis.
-Only peer reviewed randomized and quasi-randomized trials that compared head to head between the two types of catheters in terms of time from catheter insertion to delivery and mode of delivery were eligible for inclusion.
-Eligible studies’ populations consisted of women with singleton pregnancies that had any indication for labor induction and were randomly allocated into one of the two treatment groups: induction with a single balloon catheter or with a double balloon catheter.
+Precise and prospectively defined inclusion criteria were used to determine the studies included in the meta-analysis.
+Only peer-reviewed randomized and quasi-randomized trials that compared the two types of catheter head-to-head in terms of time from catheter insertion to delivery and mode of delivery were eligible for inclusion.
+The eligible study populations consisted of women with singleton pregnancies that had any indication for labor induction and were randomly allocated into one of two treatment groups: induction with a single-balloon catheter or a double-balloon catheter.

-Observational studies, abstracts only, and studies in which the two catheters were not directly compared, were excluded.
-Additionally, studies that examined indications other than induction or ripening as in the case of treating postpartum hemorrhage were also excluded.
+Observational studies, abstracts only, and studies in which the two catheters were not directly compared were excluded.
+Additionally, studies that examined indications other than induction or ripening, such as the treatment of postpartum hemorrhage, were also excluded.

-All identified records were retrieved by two independent reviewers (RS and NS) who screened each record for eligibility.
-Articles assessed for eligibility were retrieved in full and assessed by the same independent reviewers who screened each eligible full-text report and extracted and tabulated relevant data.
-Data were extracted independently from text, tables, and graphs of each of the selected studies on two separate occasions to confirm accuracy of data collection.
-Disagreements between authors over inclusion and exclusion of studies and interpretation of data were resolved by consensus through discussion between the authors.
+All identified records were retrieved independently by two reviewers (RS and NS) who screened each record for eligibility.
+The full text of the articles assessed for eligibility were retrieved and assessed by the same reviewers; they screened each eligible full-text report and extracted and tabulated the relevant data.
+Data were extracted independently from the text, tables, and graphs of each of the selected studies on two separate occasions to confirm the accuracy of data collection.
+Disagreements between authors over the inclusion and exclusion of studies and data interpretation were resolved by consensus through discussion between the authors.